 How to Drink Responsibly While Home for the Holidays

 The holidays are an exciting time for all to gather together, enjoy good food, and make memories.
-Most people flock to their childhood home and enjoy time with their parents, siblings, children, nieces, nephews, etc. The gathering of many families, is a momentous occasion that is often accompanied by seasonal drinks; bold wines, winter beers, and spirits.
+Most people flock to their childhood home and enjoy time with their parents, siblings, children, nieces, nephews, etc. The gathering of many families is a momentous occasion that is often accompanied by seasonal drinks; bold wines, winter beers, and spirits.
 Although the mood is merry, the dangers of drinking and driving are still very real indeed.
-Therefore, we have compiled a list of ways for you drink responsibly while home for the holidays to ensure you make the most out of your time together.
+Therefore, we have compiled a list of ways for you to drink responsibly while home for the holidays to ensure you make the most out of your time together.

-When Staying In, Know the Plan
+When Staying In, Know the Plan: How to Drink Responsibly

 Cracking open a few beers with family members over a football game is a great way to relax and bond.
 However, before you do, make sure you know the plans for the rest of the day.
 Ask around to see if there are any outings you will need to drive to after the game, such as holiday bazaars.
 Find out who else plans on drinking.
 There should always be a sober person in the house to ensure the safety of others, and make sure no one gets behind the wheel after drinking.

 Bear in mind, some parents may allow their minor children to drink in the home during holiday gatherings.
 Know the laws surrounding underage drinking in the state you are in to avoid any legal implications that could ruin your holiday fun.
 Some states allow parents to serve alcohol to their own children in the home if they are at least 18 years old.

 While gathering with the family is a joyous occasion, we know things can get a little stir-crazy at times.
 Feeling the need to separate from the main group for some alone time or time spent with a smaller group is normal and should be acted upon when feasible.